marcus-reyes/EEE198_UCL10/README.md

     The  data  here  indicates  three  things:   (1) By  itself  SA  performs
-    relatively  well with only around 2% and 6% accuracy drop at 70% and 80% filter sparsity.(2) At the extreme sparsities SA outperforms Mag Rewind and performs on par or better than Mag Sign Rewind\footnote{extreme filter sparsity of 80%, Mag Rewind consistentlyprunes an entire layer and thus has no output.}; (3) Increasing the epoch k wherein the SA algorithm is applied causes a corresponding consistent increase in the converged accuracy of SA.
+    relatively  well with only around 2% and 6% accuracy drop at 70% and 80% filter sparsity.(2) At the extreme sparsities SA outperforms Mag Rewind and performs on par or better than Mag Sign Rewind<sup id="a2">[3](#f3)</sup>; (3) Increasing the epoch k wherein the SA algorithm is applied causes a corresponding consistent increase in the converged accuracy of SA.

 3. Mask Similarities
     Similar to the MLP findings, we find that increasing partial-training k